 The San Francisco Symphony's Volunteer Council (VC) provides volunteer support to the SFS in the areas of fundraising, audience development and community service.
-Nearly 1,500 committed and energetic volunteers belong to leagues around the entire Bay Area.
-Ranging in age from mid-30s to the mid-80s, these volunteers serve the SFS as educational docents, event planners, league representatives or office volunteers.
+Nearly 1,700 committed and energetic volunteers belong to leagues and committees around the entire Bay Area.
+Ranging in age from mid-30s to the mid-80s, these volunteers serve the SFS in a number of roles, including educational docents, event planners, league representatives, office volunteers.